 The 15th annual “Will Tube for Food” event to benefit Catalyst Life Services, was held at Snow Trails Vertical Descent Tubing Park during Glow Tubing on Wednesday, Jan.
 20th.
 Click to read more about this successful event!

 Click the image above to read about the passion and generosity of a woman, the collaboration of many and the power of a purse.

 The 15th annual “Will Tube for Food” event to benefit Catalyst Life Services, was held at Snow Trails Vertical Descent Tubing Park during Glow Tubing on Wednesday, Jan.
 20th.

 Every person who participated in this event donated a non-perishable food item at check-in.
 Snow Trails also donated $5 from each tubing ticket purchased to further benefit Catalyst Life Services.

 “We are excited to once again welcome families to Snow Trails for this great benefit,” said Nate Wolleson Marketing Manager.
 “We began this event back in 2006 when the Tubing Park first opened and really enjoy providing families a fun night out, while also making a charitable donation to give back to our local community,” he added.

-“Will Tube for Food” was sold out quickly with a total of 400 tubers in 2-hour increments.
+The “Will Tube for Food” Annual Benefit was sold out quickly with a total of 400 tubers in 2-hour increments.
 Tubers had a fun-filled evening, boxes of non-perishable food items were contributed, and $2,000 was donated by Snow Trails to Catalyst Life Services.
 We are so grateful to Snow Trails for continuing to host this event and helping us to serve our community.

 Ronni Gaines visited the New Beginnings women’s residential treatment facility, with the goal of blessing others.
 The women there were recipients of items and products that most people take for granted, as well as the knowledge that they are loved, and others care for them.